What is a Hysterectomy?

 Robotic-assisted hysterectomy

-This procedure is typically conducted laparoscopically with the aid of a robotic surgical instrument that the surgeon controls.
-Though often touted as being state-of-the-art, it is often less precise and can have a less predictable outcome.
+This procedure is typically conducted laparoscopically using the surgeon’s robotic surgical instrument.
+Although often touted as state-of-the-art, robotic surgery is often less precise and can have less predictable outcomes.

-It’s normal to experience some mild to moderate vaginal bleeding and discharge following the surgery.
-Use sanitary pads instead of tampons.
-It might be difficult to have a bowel movement or completely empty your bladder for a few days after a hysterectomy.
+Some mild to moderate vaginal bleeding and discharge following the surgery is normal — be sure to use sanitary pads instead of tampons.
+It might be difficult to have a bowel movement or empty your bladder for a few days after a hysterectomy.

 For 6-8 weeks after your surgery, you should: